greaselovely/HourGlass/README.md

 2. **Install Required Packages:** Install the required Python packages by running:

     ```
-    pip install -r requirements.txt
+    bash setup.sh
     ```

-3. **Configuration:** The script uses a `config.json` file for proxy settings (if needed).
+3. **Configuration:** The script uses a `config.json` file for proxy settings (if needed) and for ntfy.sh subscription URL.
 On the first run, it will attempt to create this file with default settings if it doesn't exist.

 ## Usage